Esri/calcite-design-system/CONTRIBUTING.md

 1. Be a member of the [@esri](https://www.npmjs.com/org/esri) organization on npm.
 1. Be a member of the admin team for [Calcite Components](https://github.com/Esri/calcite-components).
 1. Make sure you have a remote named `origin` pointing to [Esri/calcite-components](https://github.com/Esri/calcite-components).
+1. Ensure you have set up an access token (see below)
 1. Run `npm run release:prepare`.
 This script will:

 - Create a build